About

 What’s in a name?

-Mike the Brewer here.
+Mike the Brewer here, and my Greek surname means roughly, “guy that carries the full measure of grain.”
 My grandfather emigrated to Detroit from the island of Lesvos, in Greece.
-Family lore holds that the first of our forebears to settle on the island worked as a longshoreman, and became known as ‘the guy who carries the full measure of grain,’ said measure normally being carried by two.
+Family lore holds that the first of our forebears to settle on the island worked as a longshoreman, and became known as ‘that guy who carries the full measure of grain,’ said measure normally being carried by two.
 (I come from a long line of short, sturdy folks.)
 His, and thus our, surname changed to reflect that distinction.
 These days, I put the full measure of effort, enthusiasm, and care into all of our beers.
 And, necessarily, I carry a lot of grain around.

 Where?